Portuguese in France: Stable emigration (1975–2000)

 Following the improvement of economic conditions in Portugal, there was a decrease in the number of Portuguese emigrants leaving their home country in search of better opportunities in France.
 This could be attributed to a decrease in economic hardship and an increase in job opportunities in Portugal, reducing the push factors driving emigration.
 Additionally, improved economic conditions may have resulted in more favorable living conditions, further reducing the incentive for Portuguese citizens to leave their homeland.
-It's in this period that Portuguese people started growing roots in France, acquiring French citizenship, integrating into society, reaching positions before unimaginable and starting to speak French.
+It is in this period that Portuguese people started growing roots in France, acquiring French citizenship, and integrating into society, reaching positions before unimaginable and starting to speak French.

-Between 1980 and 1999 73,384 Portuguese emigrated to France, a country that nevertheless remained the favourite destination for emigration, even tough Switzerland, Germany and the UK started attracting many Portuguese immigrants during this period as well.
+Between 1980 and 1999, 73,384 Portuguese emigrated to France, a country that nevertheless remained the favourite destination for emigration, even though Switzerland, Germany and the UK started attracting many Portuguese immigrants during this period as well.